 - Funding for the next global unicorn.
 Maybe you will buy shares at the earliest stage possible in the next Revolut and make a fortune.
 Revolut raised in £3,927,802 from 4,260 investors in August 2017 on Seedrs after a £1m crowdfunding campaign in 2015 was oversubscribed by over 10,000 would-be-investors who pledged to invest £17m, all of whom were Revolut users.
 Or more likely you will buy equity in one of the 9/10 ventures that fail and you lose all your capital.
 This is the highest risk/reward game in the capital markets.

 Equity crowdfunding consolidation is already happening.
-In the UK, two market leaders, Seedrs and Crowdcube merged.
-This is a big deal for the UK.
-Revolut could be the big UK Fintech success story (see our analysis of Revolut here).
-If the top Fintech success story was launched on the top equity crowdfunding site, the UK tech scene will be well and truly on the map.
+In the UK, two market leaders, Seedrs and Crowdcube agreed to merge but the deal was killed by the regulators but then Seedrs was acquired by a U.S. firm called Republic.
+Revolut, possibly the big UK Fintech success story did a raise on Seedrs (see our analysis of Revolut here).
+If the top Fintech success story was launched on the top equity crowdfunding site, the UK tech scene will be well and truly on the map and the Republic acquisition will look smart.

 Consolidation is needed because these are two sided networks and the decision process should be simple for both parties.
 Both entrepreneurs and investors should have an easy decision on which platform to use.